BlockchainCommons/Research/papers/bcr-0005-ur.md

 * Use the alphanumeric QR code mode for efficiency.
 * Be case agnostic, allowing use of all upper case letters (for QR code transport) or all lower case letters (canonical for display and URIs.)
 * Include sequencing information so the receiver can be certain of arrival and order of all parts.
-* Include a cryptographic digest of the entire messsage in each part to tie them together, uniquely identify the whole message, and ensure the exact transmitted message has been reconstructed.
+* Include a cryptographic digest of the entire message in each part to tie them together, uniquely identify the whole message, and ensure the exact transmitted message has been reconstructed.
 * Each single part should also be a valid URI and not require escaping (e.g. percent-encoding) of any of its characters.
 * Combining a set of parts, which are separate URIs themselves, should involve simple textual manipulation, mostly concatenation, and should again result in a well-formed URI.
 * Support the addition of structure in the binary data.
 Initially specify how binary data representing undifferentiated byte strings should be encoded.